-The individuals participating in this consultation were asked to discuss and comment on statistical data on indicators of social and economic impact.
+Thbe individuals participating in this consultation were asked to discuss and comment on statistical data on indicators of social and economic impact.
 These discussions provided a local point of view and insight into the Chinchilla CSG Development Story, to be used in combination with publicly available data.
 The following indicators were discussed:

-- 1. Population
+- 1. Population - 2.
+Unemployment

-- 4. Housing
+- 4. Housing - 5.

-- 2. Unemployment 5.
 Top offences recorded by police

-- 3. Income
+3. Income

 Those interviewed said Chinchilla was historically a "quiet little town".
 They recalled a boom in 2005-2006 with construction of the nearby Kogan Creek power station.
 CSG construction and development was noticed locally in 2007/08.
 Between 2008 and 2012, data shows that population increased by 19%, which was attributed to CSG development.
 This growth was considered to have caused a "shock".
 The influx of CSG workers, mostly male, is reported to have affected feelings of wellbeing and to have caused a shift in town identity.
 Interviewees noted that women initially felt unsafe.
 An increase in the community's cultural diversity has been welcomed, but a simultaneous loss of connectivity has been mourned.
 In 2015/16-following the end of construction boom in 2015-there has been a "second shock" as 60% of non-resident worker (NRW) rapidly departed, however in 2016/17 NRW numbers increased again by 9%.
-The total population increased by 1.1% in 2016/17 and there is a general view that the population will increase slowly in future years.
+The total population continued increasing in 2017/18 and there is a general view that the population will increase slowly in future years.